All planning checklists

 Book train tickets or flights.

-Confirm and book all travel arrangements to Newcastle Central Station or Newcastle International Airport for the entire group.
+Confirm travel to Newcastle Central Station or Newcastle International Airport for everyone - staggered arrivals waste your first afternoon.

 Moderate·High impact